haiwen/seafile-admin-docs/manual/setup/migrate_non_docker_to_docker.md

 ## Recover the Database (only for the new MySQL service used in Seafile docker)

-1. Add a temporary persistent directory, where the database backup files are, to the `seafile-server.yml` for service `db`:

-    ```yml
-    services:
-      db:
-        volumes:
-          ...
-          - "<your-path-to-database-backup-files>:/tmp_sqls"
-      ...
-    ```

-2. Start the database service **Only**:
+1. Start the database service **Only**:

     ```sh
     docker compose up -d --no-deps db
     ```

+2. Follow [here](../administration/backup_recovery.md#restore-the-databases_1) to recover the database data.

-3. Enter the container and *Mariadb* environment:`
+3. Exit the container and stop the Mariadb service

     ```sh
-    docker exec -it seafile-mysql bash
-    ```

-4. Follow [here](../administration/backup_recovery.md#restore-the-databases-1) to recover the database data.
-Your database backup files should be in the directory `/tmp_sqls`

-5. Finally, exit the container and stop the Mariadb service

-    ```sh
     docker compose down
     ```

-    and remove the temporary persistent directory in `seafile-server.yml` (i.e., undo the step 1)
+4. Remove the temporary persistent directory in `seafile-server.yml` (i.e., undo the step 1).

 ## Restart the services